Elekester/Starlit-Village/Guides/Catching Up.md

 |Fixa Enthusia|Active PP Recovery Boost|

 Which Fixa you prefer on your weapons is going to depend a lot on your playstyle and which class you're using.
 For classes with poor PP management, Fixa Performa, Natura, and Enthusia will help.
 For classes that lack defensive abilities, Fixa Guard will be useful.

+### Optimization

+As you're upgrading your gear, you can use the [NGS Damage Calculator 2](https://docs.google.com/spreadsheets/d/195u5PhyZNLBWO0kkR7ebbcf9XARvtBS9eJbSRkiAyIk/edit#gid=0) to determine the exact outcome of making certain changes.
+You can calculate how different weapons, armor, augments, and fixa will affect your weapon's damage.